 Upon the family's return to Malaysia, Malique attended SRK Ismail (1) in Muar, Johor.
 He was then offered a place in an SBP (Sekolah Berasrama Penuh) school.
 Malique attended secondary school at Sekolah Alam Shah in Cheras, Kuala Lumpur from 1990 to 1992, then was offered a place in MRSM Taiping's elite Special Education Program (Malay: PKP, or Program Khas Pendidikan).
 Malique graduated from MRSM Taiping in 1994.

-As a child, Malique demonstrated talent in storytelling and essay writing and won a writing competition.
+As a child, Malique demonstrated talent in storytelling and essay writing and won writing competitions.
 In primary school, his essays were so well written that he was accused of plagiarism, and was called before a panel of teachers.
 His work was then proven to be authentic.
 Malique's interest in music and hip hop began in his teens, while listening to LL Cool J's Walking With a Panther LP, a gift from his family.
 He then moved to Kuala Lumpur to further his A Levels at Maktab Sains MARA, Cheras.
 Following that, he met Joe Flizzow and moved to Subang Jaya.
 During this time, Malique and Joe began performing as a group at underground gigs, pursuing the group's musical potential in what would soon be known as Too Phat.

 1998–06: Early career, Too Phat

 On March 28th 1998, Too Phat performed their first gig at Malibu Cafe, Jalan Sultan Ismail, Kuala Lumpur.
 Soon they were offered recording deals from Ahmad Izham Omar at Positive Tone and also Strange Culture Records.
 Due to their "underground" mentality, the group chose to sign with the more indie Strange Culture Records and released two demos.
 The demos did not do well, and in 2000 Too Phat switched over to Positive Tone.
-Under Positive Tone, Ahmad Izham Omar gave Too Phat complete creative freedom and liberty to do as they wished, and production for Whuttadilly? began.
+Under Positive Tone, Ahmad Izham Omar gave Too Phat complete creative freedom and liberty to do as they wished, and production for Whutthadilly? began.
 Recording at Platinum Studios which shared the same building as Positive Tone was the first real studio experience for Too Phat.
-Whuttadilly? was released in 2000, launching the biggest hip hop act in South East Asia at the time.
+Whutthadilly? was released in 2000, launching the biggest hip hop act in South East Asia at the time.

 2006-07: Hiatus, Qarma Musiq & Production of OK